Hindu philosophy: Vaiśeṣika

-The Vaiśeṣika philosophy is a naturalist school.
+The Vaiśeṣika (Sanskrit: वैशेसिक) philosophy is a naturalist school.
 It is a form of atomism in natural philosophy.
 It postulates that all objects in the physical universe are reducible to paramāṇu (atoms), and that one's experiences are derived from the interplay of substance (a function of atoms, their number and their spatial arrangements), quality, activity, commonness, particularity and inherence.
 Knowledge and liberation are achievable by complete understanding of the world of experience, according to Vaiśeṣika school.
 The Vaiśeṣika darśana is credited to Kaṇāda Kaśyapa from the second half of the first millennium BCE.
 The foundational text, the Vaiśeṣika Sūtra, opens as follows:

 The Vaiśeṣika school is related to the Nyāya school but features differences in its epistemology, metaphysics and ontology.
 The epistemology of the Vaiśeṣika school, like Buddhism, accepted only two means to knowledge as reliable – perception and inference.
 The Vaiśeṣika school and Buddhism both consider their respective scriptures as indisputable and valid means to knowledge, the difference being that the scriptures held to be a valid and reliable source by Vaiśeṣikas were the Vedas.

 Vaiśeṣika metaphysical premises are founded on a form of atomism, that reality is composed of four substances (earth, water, air, and fire).
 Each of these four are of two types: atomic (paramāṇu) and composite.
 An atom is, according to Vaiśeṣika scholars, that which is indestructible (anitya), indivisible, and has a special kind of dimension, called "small" (aṇu).
 A composite, in this philosophy, is defined to be anything which is divisible into atoms.
 Whatever human beings perceive is composite, while atoms are invisible.
 The Vaiśeṣikas stated that size, form, truths and everything that human beings experience as a whole is a function of atoms, their number and their spatial arrangements, their guṇa (quality), karma (activity), sāmānya (commonness), viśeṣa (particularity) and amavāya (inherence, inseparable connectedness of everything).